MaPPmath/mappmath.github.io/pages/people.md

 the world promoting mathematics through puzzles, including serving several mathematics camps in Australia.
 As communications director, Dr. Carrigan coordinates our local volunteers across the country and represents our work on this website and our newsletters.
+Dr. Carrigan also leads our recruitment effort to encourage new campuses to host our mathematical puzzle experiences.

-You can contact Dr. Carrigan by email at <carriganb1@southernct.edu>.
+You can contact Dr. Carrigan by email at <communications@mappmath.org>.

 ## Associate Director of Development